 - 8 Why do cranes have lights?

-- 9 Tower Crane safety
+- 9 Crane lighting regulations

-- 10 Tower crane Operator
+- 10 Remote Control Tower Crane

-Tower crane construction
+Tower crane lighting requirements

-Cranes Main Role in Construction
+Cranes Main Role in Construction – Tower crane lighting requirements.

-A crane is a type of machine that uses one or more simple machines to create mechanical advantage and move heavy loads.
+A crane is a type of machine that uses one or more simple machines to create a mechanical advantage and move heavy loads.
 It is mainly used for lifting and lowering construction materials and transporting them from one place to another.

 Construction of large infrastructures and buildings requires a lot of materials to be used, and most of them are so heavy that transporting them from one place to another requires a lot of time.

 In this case, the use of cranes speeds up the transporting and lifting process in which manpower alone would not suffice.
-Tower cranes are one of the type of cranes that offer the best combination of height and lifting capacity and are mainly used in the construction of tall buildings.
+Tower cranes are one of the types of cranes that offer the best combination of height and lifting capacity and are mainly used in the construction of tall buildings.

 As with any tall structure, the presence of a single or a number of cranes has the potential to cause an accident and be an air navigation obstacle.
-As a solution to this potential danger, cranes are installed with obstruction lights for increased conspicuity, especially for night time operations.
+As a solution to this potential danger, cranes are installed with obstruction lights for increased conspicuity, especially for nighttime operations.

 Aircraft warning lights on tower cranes